All Episodes

 Well, you can get front pages like 57 times better.

-You can make your webpage look whatever you want to look like using whatever editor you want.
+You can make your web page look whatever you want to look like using whatever editor you want.

 That's right.

-Well, that's all you computer people.
+Well, I'll tell you, computer people.

 What other questions do you have?